Wiggins Memorial Library Handbook 2020-2021

 Lost and Found

-Items found unattended in the library will be taken to the Lost and Found.
-The Lost and Found is located at the Circulation Desk.
+Items found unattended in the library will be taken to Lost and Found located at the Circulation Desk.

-Creek Bucks are encouraged for printing and photocopying.
+Creek Bucks are preferred for printing and photocopying.
 If you have any problems with the copiers, please ask for assistance at the Circulation Desk.
-Photocopies are $0.05 per page.
-Color photocopies are $0.15 per page.
-Microform reader-printers are located in the Microforms Room in Wiggins Basement.
-You may make photocopies of microforms for $0.10 per page using these machines.

-Laptop computers are available for checkout at the Circulation Desk by Campbell students, faculty, or staff with a valid Campbell ID.
-Laptops may be checked out for 4-hour periods with one renewal when not in use by the department.
+Laptop computers are available at the Circulation Desk for checkout by Campbell students, faculty, or staff with a valid Campbell ID.
+Laptops may be checked out for 24-hours with one renewal allowed.
 Laptops checked out overnight will be due within 2 hours of the library opening the next day.

-In addition to laptop computers, a number of other technology items are available to be checked out from the Circulation Desk or the Curriculum Materials/Media Center.
-These items include iPads, scientific calculators, computer headphones, computer mice, Nook e-readers, GPS units, digital cameras, flip video cameras, etc. To find out the location of these items, their loan periods, and availability, visit http://library.campbell.edu/technology-items.
+In addition to laptop computers, a number of other technology items are available for checkout from the Circulation Desk or the Curriculum Materials/Media Center.
+These items include:

 Student Conduct Regulations